MMesch/dgram/README.md

-# DDGRAM
+# DGRAM

 ## Overview

-DDGRAM is a small command line interface (CLI) tool that provides a unified interface for the conversion of diagrams-as-text files.
+DGRAM is a small command line interface (CLI) tool that provides a unified interface for the conversion of diagrams-as-text files.
 It also comes with a small template library to get started with different diagrams.
 In the future it would be nice to have simple unified style library as well.
-Finally, `ddgram` comes with a pandoc script with which you can embed digrams directly into your Markdown document.
+Finally, `dgram` comes with a pandoc script with which you can embed digrams directly into your Markdown document.
 This is shown in this [template](https://github.com/MMesch/flakeTemplates/tree/main/pandocmax).

 ## Usage

 This project relies heavily on the package manager [Nix](https://nixos.org) to solve the challenge of safely pulling together dependencies across ecosystem boundaries.
 You can run the CLI directly from the repo with:

 ```
-nix run github:mmesch/ddgram -- <subcommands/flags>
+nix run github:mmesch/dgram -- <subcommands/flags>
 ```

-Conversion is handled by the `ddgram convert` subcommand:
+Conversion is handled by the `dgram convert` subcommand:

 ```
-$ ddgram convert --help
+$ dgram convert --help

 convert diagrams to images

-Usage: ddgram convert [-i|--informat INFORMAT] [-f|--outformat OUTFORMAT] INPATH
+Usage: dgram convert [-i|--informat INFORMAT] [-f|--outformat OUTFORMAT] INPATH
                       [-o|--outpath OUTPATH] [--extraOptions OptionsString]
   Convert diagram files to images